Norfolk Admirals (AHL): 2011–12 season

 During the 2011–12 season, the Norfolk Admirals, coached by Jon Cooper, set a professional hockey record for the longest winning streak, winning their 28th consecutive game on April 15 against the Adirondack Phantoms.
 The streak far surpassed the previous AHL record of 17 straight wins set by the Philadelphia Phantoms in 2004–05, as well as the pro hockey record of 18 games set by the Peoria Rivermen of the original International Hockey League in 1991.

 The streak garnered international media attention for the Admirals and the American Hockey League, including highlights on NHL Network and ESPN's SportsCenter.

 The 28-game streak included 15 home games and 13 road games.
 The win streak started on February 10 against Adirondack.
 Before their 3-2 OT win against Binghamton on April 14, the previous 20 games were all won in regulation.
 As of October 20, 2012, the Admirals had won 32 regular season games in a row dating back to the 2011–12 season.

 The winning streak translated into a deep playoff run for the Admirals, where they would win 15 of 18 playoff games, including back to back four game sweeps in the Eastern Conference and Calder Cup Finals.
 On June 9, 2012, the Admirals captured their first ever Calder Cup with a 6–1 win over the Toronto Marlies.

 Prior to the 2012–13 season, the Admirals and the Syracuse Crunch parent NHL organizations swapped teams.
 As a result, the Admirals failed to qualify for the Calder Cup playoffs while the Crunch made it to the Calder Cup Finals.

 Relocation

-On January 6, 2015, it was announced that the Admirals would move to an unknown location on the west coast, likely close to their NHL affiliate, after the franchise was purchased by the Anaheim Ducks.
+On January 6, 2015, rumors arose that the Admirals would move to an unknown location on the west coast after the franchise was purchased by the Anaheim Ducks.
 On January 29, 2015, the Ducks confirmed the Admirals' relocation to San Diego to become the newest incarnation of the San Diego Gulls.
 The Admirals were replaced in Norfolk with the relocated Bakersfield Condors franchise of the ECHL.
 The new team retained the Admirals name and logo but were affiliated with the Edmonton Oilers.